Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 134,875, 53,845 total housing units (homes and apartments), and a median house value of $359,421, Charleston house prices are not only among the most expensive in South Carolina, Charleston real estate also is some of the most expensive in all of America.
+With 134,875 people, 53,845 houses or apartments, and a median cost of homes of $359,421, Charleston house prices are not only among the most expensive in South Carolina, Charleston real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Charleston, accounting for 49.24% of the city's housing units.
 Other types of housing that are prevalent in Charleston include large apartment complexes or high rise apartments ( 30.46%), duplexes, homes converted to apartments or other small apartment buildings ( 12.47%), and a few row houses and other attached homes ( 6.51%).